 The reasoning for this placement is for you to feel supported.
 It’s a feeling of security, similar to sitting with a wall behind your back.

-Diagonal placements should be avoided, where it forms a triangular empty space when viewed from above.
+Diagonal placements should be avoided since this forms a triangular empty space when viewed from above.

 According to some experts, this creates dilemmas in relationships.
 You’ll find that you’ll be in a relationship where you don’t love your partner or vice versa.
 Or, you may be in a situation where you’re in love, but circumstances make it hard for the both of you to be together.

-Cure: Place a heavy furniture behind the head of your bed that mimics a wall.
+Cure: Place a heavy piece of furniture behind the head of your bed that mimics a wall.
 It gives you the feeling of support and makes you feel more secure when you’re asleep.

 This rule also applies to any door, such as the restroom door (if your bedroom is a master bedroom).